truongson1010/embedded-system/README.md

 # embedded-system
 embedded system design
-design a embedded system has a function is temperature controller
+design a embedded system has a function is temperature controll